 In Science, we will be studying ‘Living things and their habitats’ and children will have the opportunity to visit West Midlands Safari Park to learn more about living things.
 Foundation subjects will continue to be taught as part of a thematic approach, which means that children’s learning will follow a theme.
 Children will be able to make connections between areas of learning and consolidate their skills.

 During the spring term year 2’s topic theme will be ‘Rumble in the Jungle’.
 Children will be learning about hot and cold rainforests around the world and exploring animals habitats within these places.
 Children will have the opportunity to explore tribes, looking at their way of life in the past and present.
 As part of their DT and Art learning this term, children will also be designing and making their own jungle mosaic and creating their own jungle painting in the style of the artist Henri Rousseau.

 Please ensure that children have the correct PE kit in school at all times.
-This should consist of a white round neck t-shirt, shorts (preferably black or blue) and pumps.
 Please can we remind parents that no jewellery should be worn in school with the exception of stud earrings, and in line with Health and Safety guidelines these should not be worn on PE days.
 Children may be asked to remove earrings before PE sessions.